Don't Let Go (2019 film): Production

 On April 17, 2017, it was announced that David Oyelowo was starring and executive producing the film with Jacob Aaron Estes writing and directing.
 On July 18, 2017, it was announced that Storm Reid is co-starring with Oyelowo.
 On July 25, 2017, it was announced that Brian Tyree Henry, Alfred Molina and Mykelti Williamson are also starring in the film.

 Principal photography on the film began in July 2017.

 Release

 Don't Let Go was released on August 30, 2019.

 Reception

 Box office

 The film made over $5.3 million on 922 theatres in worldwide and domestic box office during wide release, finishing forty-sixth at the box office.

 Critical response

-Peter Hartlaub of the SF Chronicle praises the film, saying “It’s a good sign for the intelligence of your science fiction movie when it’s easy to imagine the story working as a stage play with just two actors.”
-On Rotten Tomatoes, the film has an approval rating 43% based on 94 reviews, with an average rating of 5/10, The website’s critical consensus reads: "While admirably intelligent and well-cast, Don't Let Go suffers from a formulaic approach compounded by its uneven writing and an awkward tonal balance".
-On Metacritic, the film has a weighted average score of 49 out of 100, based on 22 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film has an approval rating 42% based on 90 reviews, with an average rating of 5/10, The website’s critical consensus reads: "While admirably intelligent and well-cast, Don't Let Go suffers from a formulaic approach compounded by its uneven writing and an awkward tonal balance".
+On Metacritic, the film has a weighted average score of 49 out of 100, based on 22 critics, indicating "mixed or average" reviews.
 Audiences polled by PostTrak gave the film an average 3 out of 5 stars, with 46% saying they would definitely recommend it to a friend.